WuOmicsLab/NUWA/README.md

 "res_nuwa" is a list, including an expression matrix after abundance inference of missing markers using NUWAms modelling, and a matrix with immune cell fractions estimated by the selected algorithm.

 ## License

-NUWA is free for academic users of non-commercial purposes.
-Commercial use of NUWA requires a license.
-If NUWA package was used for your analysis, please cite our package and the used deconvolution algorithm(s).
+NUWA is free for academic users of non-commercial research.
+Commercial use of NUWA requires a license (contact Dr. Jianmin Wu by wujm@bjmu.edu.cn for details).

 ## Metaphor of the package name NUWA
 In Chinese mythology, [Nuwa](https://mythopedia.com/topics/nuwa) is considered to be the first being and has a famous story for saving humanity by mending a hole in the sky.